mgattozzi/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 other languages
-2) Now our actual function header. `pub` makes it available to use elsewhere. `extern` means this is externally available outside our library. `"C"` tells the compiler to follow the C calling convention when compiling.
+2) Now our actual function header. `pub` makes it available to use elsewhere. `extern` means this is externally available outside our library and tells the compiler to follow the C calling convention when compiling.
 If you don't know what that means, it has to do with how code leaves values available for functions that called it on the CPU level.
 You can find more information about it